 If the fair market value of the Rights on the date of distribution is 15% or more of the fair market value on such date of the shares of our Common Stock with respect to which the Rights are distributed, upon exercise of the Rights, a U.S. Holder's basis in its shares of our Common Stock will be allocated between such shares and the Rights in proportion to the fair market values of each on the date of distribution of the Rights.
-If the fair market value of the Rights on the date of distribution is less than 15% of the fair market value of the shares of our Common Stock with respect to which the Rights are distributed on the date of distribution, a U.S. Holder's basis in the Rights distributed to it will be zero unless the holder irrevocably elects, on its U.S. federal income tax return for the taxable year in which the Rights are received, to allocate part of its basis in shares of our Common Stock with respect to which the Rights were distributed.
+If the fair market value of the Rights on the date of distribution is less than 15% of the fair market value of the shares of our Common Stock with respect to which the Rights are distributed on the date of distribution, a U.S. Holder's basis in the Rights distributed to it will be zero unless the holder irrevocably elects, on its U.S. federal income tax return for the taxable year in which the Rights are received, to allocate part of its basis in shares of our Common Stock to such Rights in the same manner as described above.
+A U.S. Holder's holding period in respect of the Rights it receives will include the holder's holding period in shares of our Common Stock with respect to which the Rights were distributed.